-- 11. This Court has personal jurisdiction over Defendants because Defendants, themselves or through their subsidiaries, have transacted business in this District, and because Defendants, themselves or through their subsidiaries, have committed acts proscribed by the False Claims Act in this District. - 12.
-This Court has subject matter jurisdiction pursuant to 28 U.S.C. § 1331 because the action arises under the laws of the United States, pursuant to 28 U.S.C. § 1345 because this is a civil action commenced by the United States, pursuant to 28 U.S.C. § 1355(a) because this is an action for the recovery or enforcement of a fine or penalty incurred under an Act of Congress, and pursuant to 31 U.S.C. § 3732(a) to the extent the claims arise under the False Claims Act, 31 U.S.C. §§ 3729 to 3733. - 13.
-Pursuant to 28 U.S.C. § 1367 and 31 U.S.C. § 3732(b), this Court has supplemental jurisdiction over the subject matter of the claims asserted by the States in this action because those claims are so related to the claims asserted by the United States that they form part of the same case or controversy, and because those claims arise out of the same transactions or occurrences as the action brought by the United States under the False Claims Act, 31 U.S.C. §§ 3729 to 3733. - 14.
-Venue is proper in this District pursuant to 28 U.S.C. § 1391(b)(1) and (2) and 31 U.S.C. § 3732(a).
+9. This Court has personal jurisdiction over Defendant because Defendant has transacted business in this District, and because Defendant has committed acts proscribed by the False Claims Act in this District.

+10. This Court has subject matter jurisdiction pursuant to 28 U.S.C. § 1331 because the action arises under the laws of the United States, pursuant to 28 U.S.C. § 1345 because this is a civil action commenced by the United States, pursuant to 28 U.S.C. § 1355(a) because this is an action for the recovery or enforcement of a fine or penalty incurred under an Act of Congress, pursuant to 12 U.S.C. § 5565(a)(1) to the extent the claims are "brought under Federal consumer financial law," and pursuant to 31 U.S.C. § 3732(a) to the extent the claims arise under the False Claims Act, 31 U.S.C. §§ 3729 to 3733.

+11. Pursuant to 28 U.S.C. § 1367 and 31 U.S.C. § 3732(b), this Court has supplemental jurisdiction over the subject matter of the claims asserted by the Plaintiff States in this action because those claims are so related to the claims asserted by the United States and the CFPB that they form part of the same case or controversy, and because those claims arise out of the same transactions or occurrences as the action brought by the United States under the False Claims Act, 31 U.S.C. §§ 3729 to 3733 and the CFPB under the Consumer Financial Protection Act of 2010 (CFPA), 12 U.S.C. § 5301 et seq.

+12. Venue is proper in this District pursuant to 28 U.S.C. § 1391(b)(1) and (2) and 31U.S.C. § 3732(a).

-BACKGROUND
+I. BACKGROUND

-- A. Overview of Relevant Federal Programs - 1.
-The Federal Housing Administration (FHA)
+A. Overview of Relevant Federal Programs

+1. The Federal Housing Administration (FHA)

-- 15. The FHA provides mortgage insurance on loans made by FHA-approved lenders throughout the United States.
+13. The FHA provides mortgage insurance on loans made by FHA-approved lenders throughout the United States.
 Among other things, FHA insures mortgages on "single family" housing, which refers to one- to four- family dwellings.
 See, e.g., 12 U.S.C. § 1709; see generally 24 C.F.R.
+Part 203.

-Part 203. - 16.
-FHA mortgage insurance provides lenders with protection against losses when home buyers default on mortgage loans insured by FHA.
+14. FHA mortgage insurance provides lenders with protection against losses when home buyers default on mortgage loans insured by FHA.
 See generally 12 U.S.C. § 1710, 24 C.F.R.
+Part 203.

-Part 203. - 17.
-FHA-approved lenders, known as Direct Endorsement Lenders, ensure that loans meet strict underwriting criteria, including income-verification, credit analysis, and property appraisal, established by the FHA to be eligible for insurance.
-See 24 C.F.R. § 203.5(c)-(e) (Direct Endorsement requirements for underwriter due diligence, mortgagor income evaluation, and appraisal). - 18.
-The FHA insurance operations are funded by a statutorily established Mutual Mortgage Insurance Fund (MMIF).
+15. FHA-approved lenders, known as Direct Endorsement Lenders, ensure that loans meet strict underwriting criteria, including income-verification, credit analysis, and property appraisal, established by the FHA to be eligible for insurance.
+See 24 C.F.R. § 203.5(c)-(e)

+(Direct Endorsement requirements for underwriter due diligence, mortgagor income evaluation and appraisal).

+16. The FHA insurance operations are funded by a statutorily established Mutual Mortgage Insurance Fund (MMIF).
 12 U.S.C. § 1708(a).
 The MMIF is sustained by insurance premiums, and the Secretary of the U.S. Department of Housing and Urban Development is required to provide for an annual actuarial study to assess the financial position of the MMIF.
-12 U.S.C. § 1708(a)(4), (7). - 19.
-The FHA insurance program, by reducing the risk borne by approved lenders, is designed to stimulate lending to creditworthy borrowers, thereby increasing homeownership and aiding local communities in the form of community development, increased tax bases, and related benefits. - 2.
-The Department of Agriculture's Rural Housing Service Rural Housing Guarantee Program (RHS)
+12 U.S.C. § 1708(a)(4), (7).

+17. The FHA insurance program, by reducing the risk borne by approved lenders, is designed to stimulate lending to creditworthy borrowers, thereby increasing homeownership and aiding local communities in the form of community development, increased tax bases, and related benefits.

+2. The Department of Agriculture's Rural Housing Service Rural Housing Guarantee Program (RHS)